Numerical Verification of PolyDG Algebraic Solvers for the Pseudo-Stress Stokes Problem: Numerical solvers

 Thus,to obtain $\bm x$, one needs to compute the solution $\hat{\bm x}$ of the deflated system.
 The matrix $A^*(I-\pi_{A^*}(\mathbf{S}))$ is symmetric positive semi-definite \cite{Kahl} and so we can apply the CG method.
 Matrix singularity poses no obstacle to the standard CG iteration, provided that (\ref{defl_sys}) is consistent, i.e., the right hand side $(I-\pi_{A^*}(\mathbf{S}))^\top\bm f^*$ is in the range of $A^*(I-\pi_{A^*}(\mathbf{S}))$.
 To summarise, one interprets deflated CG as the standard CG algorithm applied to the deflated system (\ref{defl_sys}).
 In order to define the $A^*-$orthogonal projection $\pi_{A^*}(\mathbf{S})$, we introduce $V$ as the kernel of the matrix $M$:

 This choice is motivated by the fact that the kernel of $M$ captures the problematic spectral components of the system, and deflating this subspace effectively removes the directions responsible for slow convergence of CG.
 Note that applying the deflated CG method requires computing the inverse of $V^\top A^* V$ in (\ref{x_defl}).
-It can be shown that this term is approximately $ \frac{\Delta t}{2}(B_1 + B_3)$, which corresponds to a Laplacian-type operator.
-Inverting this operator must therefore be handled appropriately, but this aspect lies outside the scope of the present work.
+In the current implementation, the inversion of this operator is performed using a direct solver.
+However, it can be shown that this term is approximately $\tfrac{\Delta t}{2}(B_1 + B_3)$, which corresponds to a Laplacian-type operator.
+As a consequence, multigrid-based solvers could be employed to achieve an efficient and scalable inversion.
+This aspect is beyond the scope of the present work, whose primary objective is a preliminary assessment of the proposed approach in terms of iteration counts.